 There are certain types of evidence that your lawyer will obtain as a matter of course in your personal injury case, and other types of evidence that will be obtained on a case-by-case basis.
 Almost without exception, your injury lawyer will obtain copies of police reports, hospital records, doctor’s reports, and physical therapy records.
 Where other important evidence exists, such as an accident report by a business establishment or a video recording of security surveillance, your attorney will obtain copies of these records in order to help prove your case.

 In car accident cases involving injury, and many other types of accidents causing injury, the police will almost always come out to the scene of the accident and investigate the incident.
-When they do, the police officers will prepare a written accident report.
-Such reports are very important as the contents of a police report will often contain important information or statements and admissions by witnesses that may have a strong bearing on the outcome your claim.
+When they do, the police officers will prepare a written traffic collision report.
+Such a police report is a very important part of your legal case as the contents of the report will typically contain important information or statements by witnesses that may have a strong bearing on the outcome your claim.

 If you went to the hospital or were seen by a doctor, the hospital or the doctor will have detailed notes and records regarding your injuries.
 Doctor reports and hospital records will contain a detailed medical description of your injuries and may even contain information about the incident that caused your injuries and how it occurred.
 Statements you made at the time you went to the hospital or met with your doctor may also be reflected in these records.
 Doctor reports and hospital records will usually carry great weight in determining the severity and extent of your injuries, and hence the amount of monetary compensation that would appropriate in your case.